- ERP has grown into an out of control octopus that has taken over IT.

 How The Lucrative Nature of ERP Leads to Censorship on the Topic of ERP Benefits

 Because ERP systems have been so lucrative for software vendors and consulting companies, there has been a strong incentive for them to get companies to purchase them.
-For decades, when a company complained to their consultants about their current system’s shortcomings, the consultants commonly responded that what the company really needed was an ERP system (cue the oversimplified explanation of how ERP systems integrate all of the company’s processes).
+For decades, when a company complained to their consultants about their current system’s shortcomings, the consultants commonly responded that what the company needed was an ERP system (cue the oversimplified explanation of how ERP systems integrate all of the company’s processes).
 One can imagine how many times this same conversation has played itself out at companies around the globe.
-The unfortunate fact of the matter is that most ERP systems were purchased without appropriate research; a very large percentage of them were purchased because they were seen as the “thing” to implement.
+The unfortunate fact of the matter is that most ERP systems were purchased without appropriate research; a substantial percentage of them were obtained because they were seen as the “thing” to implement.
 This faulty logic controls many IT purchase decisions, as the following quotation attests.

 “Interviews with the managers confi rmed that if a successful strategic IT (e.g., laptops to salespeople) was implemented by one or two firms, the other competitors soon followed the lead.
 Thus, although the IT intensity of the industry increased, no net performance effect was observed.” — The Relationship Between Investment in Information Technology and Firm Performance: A Study of the Valve Manufacturing Sector, Information Systems Research